Life on earth essentially relies on communication and information.

-For years, I’d been a regular guest on BBC radio and was a columnist for a Johnston Press newspaper, amongst many other media engagements; like other like-minded and well-meaning individuals I was hoping to put across anti-capitalist messages on a major platform, and on reflection it was not just wasted energy, and largely futile – mere pieces of press in a gigantic barrage of media narratives to the contrary – but even worse, by making such appearances I was actively legitimising such establishment media’s absurd claims to be “balanced” in their coverage (which of course is a complete lie due to the establishment interests they serve).
+For years, I’d been a regular guest on BBC radio and was a columnist for a Johnston Press newspaper, amongst many other media engagements; like other like-minded and well-meaning individuals I was hoping to put across anti-capitalist messages on a major platform, and on reflection it was not just wasted energy, and largely futile – mere pieces of press in a gigantic barrage of media narratives to the contrary – but even worse, by making such appearances I was actively legitimising such establishment media’s absurd claims to be “balanced” in their coverage (which of course is a complete lie due to the establishment interests they serve and their pro-capitalist editorial narratives).
 No matter how much we want anything highlighted or promoted, it will rarely be worth it – for whatever amount of exposure you gain, you’re paying for it by continuing to provide such media with stories to fill their full function, which is to represent the establishment itself, whether it be lords or oligarchs or big business bosses in general; there is a capitalist class and they’re waging war on the rest of us.
 The world is on the brink of environmental collapse, and yet the political movements that propose the solutions to this crisis are either ignored or discredited by campaigns in the pages and on the screens of establishment media owned and controlled by an elite group of billionaires hell-bent on maintaining the destructive status quo.

 The Alternative is Mainstream

 Right at its inception, I jumped at the chance to support Means TV, which I’d highly recommend.
 There’s also a wealth of anti-capitalist video resources via A Radical Guide.
-In addition, these platforms by their very definition effectively undermine establishment media’s traditional reliance on television (as the saying goes, there’s a reason they call it “programming”) — where audiences switch it on and view whatever’s airing, rather than using the internet to seek out and select what to watch and when, another reason I’ve boycotted TV all of my adult life, which is like coming off a drug (and I’ve always experienced a sense of shock when I’ve visited family or friends and seen what’s on their TV channels…it has a lot to answer for).
+In addition, these platforms by their very definition effectively undermine establishment media’s traditional reliance on television (as the saying goes, there’s a reason they call it “programming”) — where audiences switch it on and view whatever’s airing, rather than using the internet to seek out and select what to watch and when, another reason I’ve boycotted TV all of my adult life, which is like coming off a drug (and I’ve always experienced a sincere sense of shock when I’ve visited family or friends and seen what’s on their TV channels…it has a lot to answer for).